Get insider access

 100ChartTablePhoto

 The response time is decent at 60Hz.
-The recommended overdrive setting is '40,' even though there's a touch more overshoot than at the max refresh rate, and higher settings like '60' have more overshoot, leading to inverse ghosting.
+The recommended overdrive setting is '40,' and even though there's a touch more overshoot than at the max refresh rate, the more aggressive settings have more overshoot, leading to inverse ghosting.

 Motion